Dubbed torture, ID policies leave transgender people sterile - Local News 8

 “This allows the government to implement policies and laws based on sex in a consistent manner,” the ministry said.

-Some governments have made changes.
-In 2018, Sweden became the first country to financially compensate transgender people who were sterilized under its old policy, and Germany is considering doing the same.
+Some governments, however, have made changes.
+In 2012, Argentina became the first country to grant legal gender recognition based entirely on self-determination.
+In 2018, Sweden became the first country to financially compensate transgender people who were sterilized under its old policy.

+Germany is considering similar compensation.
+Around 10,000 transgender Germans were sterilized under the country’s former policy, according to advocacy group Bundesverband Trans(asterisk).

 Cathrin Ramelow, a 58-year-old German transgender woman, is fighting for compensation and an apology from the government.
 In 2000, she underwent surgical sterilization, welcoming the chance to end her double life.
 But afterwards, she says, she agonized over what she had lost.